invesalius/invesalius.github.io/edit_documentation_here/source/user_guide/user_guide.md

 open-source alternative to commercial neuronavigation systems.
 In this sense, it is possible to use specific tools for neuronavigation and still have the possibility of developing features on demand.
 The software for neuronavigation is distributed in an executable version compatible with Windows 7, 8 and 10 operating system.
-Section [about neuronavigation](#neuronavigation) goes into details of the neuronavigation features of InVesalius.

 ### Software and Hardware Requirements